What are chronic venous insufficiency and postphlebitic syndrome?

 One-Way Valves in the Veins

 One-way valves consist of two flaps (cusps or leaflets) with edges that meet.
 These valves help veins return blood to the heart.
-As blood moves toward the heart, it pushes the cusps open like a pair of one-way swinging doors (shown on the left).
-If gravity momentarily pulls the blood backward or if blood begins to back up in a vein, the cusps are immediately pushed closed, preventing backward flow (shown on the right).
+As blood moves toward the heart, it pushes the flaps open like a pair of one-way swinging doors (shown on the left).
+If gravity or muscle contractions momentarily pull the blood backward or if blood begins to back up in a vein, the flaps are immediately pushed closed, preventing backward flow (shown on the right).

 You have a higher chance of having chronic venous insufficiency if you: